238x1a0444-paadhu/opticrop_project/README.md

 **Project Repository:**
 https://github.com/238x1a0444-paadhu/opticrop_project

-📧 **Contact:** *(Add your email here if you want to share it.)*

----

-### ⭐ Thank You for Visiting!
+### ⭐ Acknowledgement

-If you found this project useful, please consider giving it a ⭐ on GitHub.
-Your support is greatly appreciated!
+Thank you for taking the time to explore this project.
+If you found it informative or useful, please consider giving the repository a ⭐.
+Your support is sincerely appreciated.
-If you found this project helpful, consider giving it a ⭐ on GitHub.